Mass Hierarchy of Z(2) Monopoles: Field Equations

 In the previous section we have determined spherically symmetric solutions in the asymptotic sphere \eqref{asymptotic field}.
-Now to establish the field solution everywhere we modulate each field by some radial profile functions $K, H_1, H_2$ of the dimensionless variable $\xi=ver$, that is,
+Now to establish the field solution everywhere we modulate each field by some radial profile functions $K, H_1, H_2$ of the dimensionless variable $\xi=ver$, i.e.